TheUsefulLists/UsefulMods/modpacktools/addons/gamestages.md

 # Gamestages Addons

-A list of Gamestages Addons for all versions, All mods in here has Gamestages as a dependency
+A list of Gamestages Addons for all versions, All mods in here has Gamestages as a dependency, And most of the mods has CraftTweaker as a dependency.

 Any suggestions/complaints?